oreilly-qc/oreilly-qc.github.io/errata/errata.md

 ### Table 2-2
 *Thanks to Haeil Yi for pointing this out!* The value 0.35 in the fourth row of the table should be 0.31

+### Example 2-3
+*Thanks to checky2010 (Jonas) for pointing this out!* The sign of the `phase(90)` operation doesn't match the sign of the online example `phase -90`.
+This is also an issue in Figure 2-16 and Figure 2-18.
+Might be good to add a note that the operation works eiother way, so long as you're consistent.

 ### Page 32: Spy Hunter
 *Thanks to Mariia at Microsoft for pointing out this one, and to Cláudio Gomes at Universidade de Coimbra for additional correction!*